 Liberty County maximizes use of local, state, and federal funding sources to provide school-based mental health services.
 These funding sources include, but are not limited to:

 - General Fund

 - IDEA

 - Medicaid Reimbursement

-Approved by the Liberty County School Board on July 29, 2019 Plan submitted to Commissioner of Education on July 30, 2019
+Submitted for approval by the Liberty County School Board on July 27.
+2020

+Approved plan submitted to Commissioner of Education on July 28, 2020